Frequently Asked Questions

 They certainly can be planted in the ground once they have completed their bloom cycle and the leaves have withered and turned yellow.
 However, be aware that they may not bloom during the first few seasons after planting them.
 It is important to keep in mind that the bulbs you received in a pot were "forced" bulbs.
 This means they were artificially chilled and forced to bloom early.
 Unfortunately, this forcing process utilizes greats amount of energy, which somewhat drains them of the energy they need to produce blooms in the following spring(s).
 Therefore, it may take 3-5 seasons before they bloom again in your garden.
 Read more about this on the Bulb Blog here.

-I see that most of your perennials are listed as plant starts or bare root.
+I see that most of your perennials are listed as plant starts or bare roots.
 What does that mean?

-Perennials are often sold as a bare root or plant start for the spring season.
+Perennials are often sold as bare roots or plant starts for the spring season.
 A bare root perennial is a root division from a perennial that was harvested in its dormant state.
 A plant start is similar to a bare root perennial, however it will most likely be already starting to show green growth coming from the root system, as it is a small start of a perennial that was taken from a division.
 Bare root perennials and plant starts should be planted during the spring season while still dormant, or early in their growth stage.
-It is also important that these items be planted as soon as possible after receiving them so that they are not allowed to dry out.
+It is also important that these items be planted as soon as possible after receiving them to prevent them from drying out.